david-gaspard/msmodel/README.md

 * `k`: Wavenumber of the incident wave (possibly complex).
 The format is `<real><imag>i` using the sign of `<imag>` as the separator.
 * `source`: Type of incident wave, either `plane` or `spherical`.
 * `nbin`: Number of evaluation points used to render the wavefunction.
-* `xrange`: Horizontal range of the region to be rendered in position space (in `sp`).
+* `xrange`: Horizontal range of the region to be rendered in position space (in $\varsigma$).
 This should be estimated by the user from the size of the medium.

 ### differential cross section
 Plots of the differential cross section are declared by the section title `[diff_cross_section]` in the configuration file.